-Actively looking for: reading group and literary fiction; voice-driven novels; high-concept and speculative fiction; love stories, family dramas, magical realism; narrative non-fiction in science, social issues, psychology, history, lifestyle; digital bestsellers across all genres of commercial fiction.
+Actively looking for: reading group and literary fiction; voice-driven novels; high-concept and speculative fiction; psychological suspense; love stories, family dramas, magical realism; narrative non-fiction in science, social issues, psychology, history, lifestyle; digital bestsellers across all genres of commercial fiction.

 I’m looking for:

 *Upmarket and literary fiction, I am drawn to character-driven and voice-driven stories with a strong sense of place.
 I love novels that explore relationships, particularly relationships within families.
-I loved Ask Again, Yes by Mary Beth Keane and The Dutch House by Ann Patchett, Writers and Lovers by Lily King.
+I loved Ask Again, Yes by Mary Beth Keane, The Dutch House by Ann Patchett, Writers and Lovers by Lily King.
 I also loved Pachinko by Min Jin Lee and Half of a Yellow Sun by Chimamanda Adichie, both of which are ambitious and encompass so much in their stories.
 I’m a long-time admirer of Alice Munro and the precision of her prose, the way she creates a fully realized story within a few sentences.

-My favourite writers in this area include Elizabeth Strout, Donna Tartt, Jennifer Egan, Lionel Shriver, Ann Patchett, Curtis Sittenfeld and David Nicholls.
+My favourite writers in this area include Elizabeth Strout, Donna Tartt, Jennifer Egan, Anne Tyler, Lionel Shriver, Ann Patchett, Curtis Sittenfeld and David Nicholls.

 *Writing with a distinctive, unique voice.
-I love to be captured by a strong voice.
 I loved The Book Thief by Markus Zusak, A History of Love by Nicole Krauss and Fingersmith by Sarah Waters.
-I also admire Liane Moriarty and Jeffrey Eugenides.
+I admire Ottessa Moshfegh.

 *High concept and genre-defying novels – I am drawn to novels with a unique premise, novels like Station Eleven by Emily St John Mandel, The Time Traveler’s Wife by Audrey Niffnegger and The Lovely Bones by Alice Sebold.
 I want to be transported by a story, and I have a particular fondness for time travel stories and anything involving magical realism.
 If there’s an element of darkness, that always intrigues me – ghosts, spirits, witches – stories that find magic in the ordinary.
 My dream would be to find something like The Night Circus by Erin Morgenstern.
 My favourite writers in this area include Margaret Atwood, Kazuo Ishiguro, Claire North and Kate Atkinson, they transcend genre and combine beautiful prose with strong stories.